 - Method of purification (more accurate: enrichment): in our experience, FLAG tagging and immobilized anti-FLAG IP is the best method.
-If not, use immobilized antibody against your bait.
+If not, use an antibody that is covalently bound to beads (see below 'Crosslinking Ab to the beads').
 Incubation of the antibody followed by protein A/G purification is much less affective.

 - Lysis: one must consider two things when choosing the lysis buffer.

 3.1.An efficient extraction of the proteins.

 3.2.
 Not to breakdown the interactions between the proteins by using strong or high concentration of detergents or denaturants.

 - Protein loading: the amount of protein you load depends on: